noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

  2
  3
 ```
-As you can see, Julia found out that all the numbers are integers and therefore you have now defined a 3-element vector of type `Int64`.
+As we can see, Julia found out that all the numbers are integers and therefore we have now defined a 3-element vector of type `Int64`.
-Alternatively, if you want to generate a vector with zeros, ones or random numbers, you can use
+Alternatively, if we want to generate a vector with zeros, ones or random numbers, we can use
 ```julia-repl
 julia> w = zeros(3)
 3-element Vector{Float64}: